field05/PLB-EIA-Report/README.md

 The copy of the EIA report was downloaded from the link provided by the Jabatan Alam Sekitar on 29 April 2025, and uploaded here.

-Note: The file Appendix B-010 SI Electrical Resistivity Report.pdf is too big to be uploaded to a free GIT account.
+Note: The file Appendix B-010 SI Electrical Resistivity Report.pdf is too big to be uploaded to a free GITHUB account.